Social Security Disability Insurance Attorney in Nashville, TN

 If you think you qualify for all three of these stipulations, you may be eligible for SSDI.
 You must pass recent work and duration of work tests to be eligible for SSDI.
 Non U.S.-citizens can qualify for SSDI if they are permanent residents and some alien residents can if they lawfully reside in the country.

 If your disability improves over time and you wish to return to work, you can use the SSDI trial work period to see if your return to work is possible.
 If your disabilities still limit you too much to work, you can try again later.
-During the trial work period, a person receiving SSDI benefits can have unlimited income from work and still receive full benefits.
+During the trial work period, a person receiving social security disability benefits can have unlimited income from work and still receive full benefits.
 There is no risk of termination, since the government wants to encourage people receiving SSDI to try to return to work.

 How Much SSDI Will I Receive in Tennessee?